jeongukjae/python-mecab/README.md

 > Yet another Japanese morphological analyzer

-A repository for binding mecab for Python 3.5+.
+A repository to bind mecab for Python 3.5+.
 Not using swig nor pybind.

 To write C Extension for Python reliably,